laviniaruiz/mod22/README.md

 ### Weather App

-This is a weather app, it uses Yahoo Weather API. https://openweathermap.org/api Where you can find global cities along with the Temperature, Feels Like, and the Humidity
+This is a weather app, it uses Weather API https://openweathermap.org/api Where you can find global cities with Temperature, Feels Like, and the Humidity

 ### Language